joshuaeckroth/cinf201-website/notes/londo-access.md

 ### Mac

-Start the Terminal app and run `ssh username@147.253.255.20` where "username" is your username:
+Start the Terminal app and run `ssh username@londo.stetson.edu` where "username" is your username:

 ![Terminal](/images/ssh-1.png)